brycejohnston/awesome-agriculture/README.md

 ### Open Source

+* [farmOS](https://github.com/farmOS/farmOS) - Web-based farm record keeping application.
+Built with Drupal and PHP
 * [Ekylibre](https://github.com/ekylibre/ekylibre) - Farm management information system for farmers and small enterprises.
 Built with Ruby on Rails and PostgreSQL/PostGIS
 * [Tania](https://github.com/Tanibox/tania-core) - Free and open source farming management system for everyone.
 Built with Go and Vue
-* [farmOS](https://github.com/farmOS/farmOS) - Web-based farm record keeping application.
-Built with Drupal and PHP

 ### Commercial

+## Knowledgebases and Learning Resources
+* [OpenFarm](https://github.com/openfarmcc/OpenFarm) - A free and open database for farming and gardening knowledge.
+Built with Ruby on Rails

 ## Machine Learning and AI